 How about an ecological amazon for second hand goods? (an ongoing thought)

 I don’t mean ebay, I don’t mean goodwill.
 Those are both great places with plenty of upsides and downsides.
-I’m interested in a place that is ecologically and socially minded in most aspects: shipping, production of goods, energy used, recycling of waste, treatment of workers.
+I’m interested in a place that is ecologically and socially minded in most aspects: shipping, production of goods, energy used (including servers), recycling of waste, treatment of workers.

 I often want to buy something second hand, but going onto facebook marketplace, several thrift stores, ebay, etc, all is time consuming and often a bit of a gamble.
 Will the printer work?!
 Will I even find this thing?
 It is usually easier to just go to amazon, click buy, yes do refurbished if possible but that is a tiny fraction of what is out there.

 How about a centralized place that you can search for your item, know that it has been checked and repaired if needed and then sent out to you in a hurry if you really need it, and slower if you don’t.
 Your shipping price is also based on the carbon footprint of your speed, you are rewarded for letting it come slower.